gantian127/bmi_nwis/docs/source/index.md

 **Stable Release**

-The nwis package and its dependencies can be installed with pip.
+The bmi_nwis package and its dependencies can be installed with pip.

 ````{tab} pip
 ```console